ferrous-systems/rust-exercises/exercise-book/src/rustlatin.md

 ### Step 1: Splitting a sentence and pushing its words into a vector.

 ✅ Iterate over the sentence to split it into words.
 Use the white space as separator.
-This can be done with the [`.split()`](https://doc.rust-lang.org/std/primitive.str.html#method.split) method, where the separator character `' '` goes into the paranthesis.
+This can be done with the [`.split()`](https://doc.rust-lang.org/std/primitive.str.html#method.split) method, where the separator character `' '` goes into the parenthesis.
 This method returns an iterator over substrings of the string slice.
 In Rust, iterators are lazy, that means just calling `.split()` on a `&str` doesn’t do anything by itself.
 It needs to be in combination with something that advances the iteration, such as a `for` loop, or a manual advancement such as the `.next()` method.
 These will yield the actual object you want to use.
 [Push](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.push) each word into the vector `collection_of_words`.
 Add the correct return type to the function signature.

 ✅ Run the test to see if it passes.